 Can I access a shared library from anywhere?

 If you are the one who shared the library, you have access to this library on your desktop, online, or on your iPad.
 If you have been invited to access someone else’s library, you can only access this library from your desktop.

 How do I share my library with someone?

-Just go to File > Share and enter the email addresses of people to share with (up to 99 total, plus yourself).
+Just go to File > Share and enter the email addresses of people to share with (up to 1000 total).
 Choose whether you would like to give 'read-only' or 'read-write' access to the one you share your library with.
 If you haven’t set up your EndNote account, you will be prompted to do this first.
-Since sharing relies on our sync services, all users accessing the library must have an EndNote online account connected with their desktop version of EndNote 20.
+Since sharing relies on our sync services, all users accessing the library must have an EndNote online account connected with their desktop version of EndNote 21.

 What if I no longer want to share my library?

 You can easily control access to your library from your desktop version of EndNote 21.
 Add or remove individual access by going to File > Share.

 - Makes your literature search fast and productive